 A nine-month studio residency program that focuses on creative practice development for emerging artists working across all disciplines, LMCC's Workspace program offers space for experimentation and dialogue with peers and arts professionals, as well as career advancement opportunities.

 Residents receive their own dedicated studio space as well as access to all of the Arts Center's common/shared spaces.
 Opportunities for professional and creative development are programmed throughout the residency period, and Open Studios Weekends and events take place throughout the public season of May - October.

 The Extended Life Dance Development Residency program extends the lives of ephemeral, essential works of dance, and advance the creative lives of the artists themselves through a new framework where institutional collaborations are key.

 SU-CASA is a community arts engagement program that places artists and organizations in residence at senior centers across the five boroughs of New York City.
-The program provides selected artists with a stipend in exchange for the creation and delivery of arts programming for seniors.
+The program provides selected artists with a stipend in exchange for the creation and deliver of arts programming for seniors.